Smil3MoreGH/team-tidy/README.md

 - [x] Invite all team members to the project
 - [ ] Make everyone "Admin" role.
 ### Group Project Task #3 Due Date: 10/9/2022
-- [ ] - 1.
-Select the dataset for the group project.
+- [ ] 1.
+Select the dataset for the group project.<br>
-      - 2. Use one of the tools or technologies so far to explore the dataset.
+      2. Use one of the tools or technologies so far to explore the dataset.<br>
-      - 3. Write a page of summary of the dataset includes 5 fun facts that your team found.
+      3. Write a page of summary of the dataset includes 5 fun facts that your team found.<br>
-      - 4. The 1-page write up is not including your code or coding file.
+      4. The 1-page write up is not including your code or coding file.<br>
-      - 5. Push the coding file and summary report to the group project repository.
+      5. Push the coding file and summary report to the group project repository.<br>

 Grading Criteria:
 - Antonymous peer review (50%)
 - Slack Team Channel Participation (25%)